View Related Sites

 You cannot register yourself for STEP – you must be registered by a STEP centre.

 Yes, you can withdraw your entry for the test.
 Your Exams Officer will need to do this for you.
-Your entry can only be withdrawn until Friday 10 May 2019.
-If your entry is withdrawn by 10 May, your standard entry fee will be refunded.
-Late entry fees are not refunded.
+Your entry can only be withdrawn until Friday 07 May 2021.
+If your entry is withdrawn by 07 May, your registration fee will be refunded.

 Candidates can take rulers, protractors and compasses into the examination.
 They should write their answers in black pen only, and use pencil for diagrams and graphs.